seveas/python-hpilo/docs/python.rst

                    for any method call you make and return a result.
 To save roundtrip time costs, set this to :py:data:`False` and call the :py:meth:`call_delayed` method manually.
+   :param ssl_version: By default, this library will use the TLSv1 protocol as
+                   security layer, falling back to SSLv3 if necessary.
+You can specify a different TLS version (use the constants from the ssl module) to use if necessary.

    .. py:method:: call_delayed